 In other words, if the truck driver is not fully satisfied that the truck is in safe working order, he or she cannot drive the truck, period.

-Does a DOT pre-trip inspection include reviewing previous drivers’ reports?
+Does the inspection include reviewing previous drivers’ reports?

 However, the “catch” is that there may be no report to review if the previous driver didn’t prepare one – which the rules don’t always require.